 |IG||0.6 pips (high swap rates)||Variable||None||$12/month after 2 years|

 Spreads are variable fees that rise when liquidity for a forex pair is low and fall when liquidity is high.
 The spread is the difference between the bid and ask price for a forex pair, so you won’t notice it as a fee when you place the trade.
-However, it plays a significant role in every trade’s profitability.

 If you’re holding forex CFD positions overnight or using leverage, you could also be charged swap fees that can add up quickly.
 Be sure to compare these fees between brokers if you are not strictly day trading forex.

 It’s also a good idea to check on non-trading fees before you commit to a broker.
 Some brokers charge deposit or withdrawal fees, currency conversion fees, or inactivity fees.

 How to Get Started with a STP Broker

 The next step is to begin your trading process with an STP Broker.